 German luger at Springfield Armory National Historic Site / WWII sites in Massachusetts

-Battleship Cove in Fall River, Massachusetts is known as “America’s Fleet Museum” and is home to five National Historic Landmarks including such World War II vessels as:
+Battleship Cove in Fall River, Massachusetts is known as “America’s Fleet Museum” and is home to five National Historic Landmarks including:

 • USS Massachusetts (battleship)